rdbende/tkinterDnD/README.md

 # tkinterDnD
 A nice wrapper around the tkdnd package.
-No tcl installation, no build isrequired, just download and use it!
+No tcl installation, no build is required, just download and use it!
 (Nevertheless, I recommend having tcl installed 😉️)

 ### Credits: